 Opportunities to save up present themselves multiple times daily.

-Refining our ability to pay attention to these forks in the road goes a long way in transforming and unlearning our habituated spending patterns into saving habits.
+Refining our ability to pay attention to these forks in the road will go a long way toward transforming and unlearning our habituated spending patterns into saving habits.

 These seemingly minuscule daily financial choices collectively pack a big punch at the end of the day.
 Or the year.